vimworldinc/nufinetes-link/README.md

 ```

 web3-react/core also provides a useWeb3React hook for developers to use the web3react context.
-In the basic usages showed the methods to get wallet status by each hooks, now you can derectly get all wallet status by a single useWeb3React hook, and this hook can be called everywhere !
+In the basic usages showed the methods to get wallet status by each hooks, now you can directly get all wallet status by a single useWeb3React hook, and this hook can be called everywhere !
 The useWeb3React hook also exports the connector instance, you can bind some wallet activation actions everywhere in your dapp.

 #### custom provider